The Effect of Symmetry Breaking in Coupled Cavity Photonic Crystal Waveguide on Dispersion Characteristics: Symmetry Breaking and Rainbow Trapping

 \section{Symmetry Breaking and Rainbow Trapping}

-While low symmetry is done over all structure in the literature \cite{he2021}, the focus of our study is an exploration of impacts of symmetry reduction generated locally in the cavity, specifically achieved by integrating an auxiliary rod at various angles to the main cavity rod.
-We aim to leverage this approach to control SL, GBP and transmission parameters.
-Our design adopts a square lattice configuration with a lattice constant $a$ and rods of radius $r=0.2a$.
+While low-symmetry applied to the overall structure has been reported in the literature \cite{He2021}, the focus of our study is to investigate the effects of locally generated symmetry reduction in the cavity, specifically achieved by integrating an auxiliary rod at various angles to the main cavity rod.
+We aim to leverage this approach to control SL, GBP, and transmission parameters.
+Our design adopts a square lattice configuration with a lattice constant $a$ and rods of radius $r=0.2a$, as shown in Fig. \ref{fig:combined}.
 This structure features a W1 waveguide created by removing a single row of rods.
-Supercell of the design is $3a$ wide and within this supercell, a cavity is formed by modulating rod radii of mirror symmetric middle rods to $r_c=0.35a$.
-This design yields a primary bandgap in the $(0.30-0.40) a/\lambda$ normalized frequency range, with multiband guided modes appearing approximately within $(0.34-0.37) a/\lambda$ range.
-Defect modes show grouped behavior and degeneration which we focus on separating by adding low-symmetry alterations for RT.
-These characteristics and structures are shown in Figures \ref{fig:bstrk}-\ref{fig:nosatmodprof}.
-While we have not yet implemented any experimental work, our choice of $\epsilon=9.8$ has been motivated by the consideration of our experimental infrastructure.
-This infrastructure, constructed from alumina, aligns with the projected needs of our future plans.
-Although the current study remains at the theoretical level, experimental validation is envisaged as a crucial next step.
-The experimental infrastructure has been provisioned to accommodate this, serving as a foundation for forthcoming studies.
-The insights garnered from this study are expected to advance the understanding of structural effects on photonic characteristics, especially in contexts from requiring fine control over SL, GBP and transmission parameters with a limited scope to symmetry perturbations.
+The supercell of the design is $3a$ wide.
+A cavity is formed in the supercell by modulating the rod radii of the mirror-symmetric middle rods to $r_c=0.35a$.
+This design yields a primary bandgap in the normalized frequency range of $(0.30-0.40) a/\lambda$, with multiband guided modes appearing approximately within the range of $(0.34-0.37) a/\lambda$.
+We focus on achieving separation by adding low-symmetry alterations for RT, which produces defect modes exhibiting grouped behavior and degeneration, as shown in Fig. \ref{fig:combined}.
+The insights garnered from this study are expected to advance the understanding of structural effects on photonic characteristics, particularly in contexts requiring fine control over SL and GBP parameters with minimal symmetry perturbations.